simplilearn-devops/devops-lesson-6/lab-6.2/README.md

 Edit the server configuration file and give anonymous users write access by adding the line `anon-access = write` to the `[general]` section.
 `vi SVN/monitoring/conf/svnserve.conf`

-Edit the pawword file in the repositor and add the entry `root = rootpw` to the end of the file.
+Edit the password file in the repositor and add the entry `root = rootpw` to the end of the file.
 `vi SVN/monitoring/conf/passwd`

 Exit the container with control-D.